 - Nintendo Hard: Played straight in some of the German scenarios where you are clearly outnumbered, on the offensive, and have to capture three strategic points on the other side of the map.

 - No Campaign for the Wicked: Averted with the original campaigns; you could play both as the Germans and Soviets.
-Red Tide however is only playable from the Soviet side.
+Red Turn and Black Turn are only playable for the Soviets and Germans respectively.

 - No Swastikas: Played straight.